CrayLabs/SmartSim/doc/application.rst

     exe = "new_executable"

-* `exe_args`: An optional argument that can be a string or a sequence of strings, representing the arguments for the executable.
+* `exe_args`: An optional argument of type string or sequence of strings, representing the arguments for the executable.
 Examples:

   .. code-block:: python